bigpipe/fabricator/README.md

 # Fabricator

-Create collections of constructable instances from strings, arrays or objects.
+Discover collections of constructable instances from strings (filepaths), arrays or objects.
 Fabricator is a small helper module which does nothing else but detecting constructable JS entities.
-Strings are resolved as file paths.
+Strings are resolved as filepaths.

 The module exposes a factory function which can be provided with an optional completion callback.
 Providing the callback will make the discovery asynchronous.